MicrosoftDocs/Hololens/hololens/hololens-network.md

 > If Wi-Fi is not available, you can also [connect to Cellular and 5G networks](hololens-cellular.md).

 > [!IMPORTANT]
-> By design, users cannot fine tune the Wi-Fi roaming behavior of the HoloLens 2 - **the only way to refresh the Wi-Fi list is to toggle the Wi-Fi Off and On**.
+> By design, users cannot fine-tune the Wi-Fi roaming behavior of the HoloLens 2. **The only way to refresh the Wi-Fi list is to toggle the Wi-Fi Off and On**.
 This prevents many issues, like where a device can remain "stuck" to an AP once it is out of range.

 ## Connect HoloLens to Enterprise Wi-Fi Network

 Enterprise Wi-Fi profiles use Extensible Authentication Protocol (EAP) to authenticate Wi-Fi connections.
-HoloLens Enterprise Wi-Fi profile can be configured through MDM or provisioning package created by [Windows Configuration Designer](/windows/configuration/provisioning-packages/provisioning-packages).
+The HoloLens Enterprise Wi-Fi profile can be configured through MDM or a provisioning package created by [Windows Configuration Designer](/windows/configuration/provisioning-packages/provisioning-packages).

-For Microsoft Intune managed device, refer to [Intune](/mem/intune/configuration/wi-fi-settings-windows#enterprise-profile) for configuration instructions.
+For a Microsoft Intune managed device, refer to [Intune](/mem/intune/configuration/wi-fi-settings-windows#enterprise-profile) for configuration instructions.

 To create a Wi-Fi provisioning package in WCD, a pre-configured Wi-Fi profile .xml file is required.
 Here is a sample Wi-Fi profile for WPA2-Enterprise with EAP-TLS authentication: